ArweaveTeam/arweave/README.md

 # Requirements

-In order to run the Archain server prototype and ADT, a recent (R19 and bove) version of Erlang is required.
+In order to run the Archain server prototype and ADT, a recent (R19 and above) version of Erlang is required.

 # Getting Started

 To get started building Archain ADT applications please clone this repository and consider checking out the sample applications found in `src/apps`.
-The sample applications provided guide the reader through the development of a number of simple Archain applications, form a basic monitoring app, to a de-centralised microblogging service.
+These sample applications provided a guide through the development of a number of simple Archain applications, from a basic monitoring app, to a de-centralised microblogging service.

+You can start an Archain server session by running `make session`.
+The tests can be executed by calling `make test_all`.

 You can also find detailed tutorials about building Archain apps and services on the [Archain youtube channel](http://www.youtube.com/archain).